rampion/custom-shells-for-make/README.md

 1. Specifying a custom `SHELL`
 2. Writing recipes in non-shell programming languages
-3. Persisting the shell betweens lines of the recipe
+3. Using a single shell for an entire recipe

 There's also an appendix detailing various Makefile features some readers might not be familiar with: